fenago/oracle19c-administration/md/Lab_30.md

-# An Essential Guide To Oracle ALTER DATABASE LINK By Examples
+# An Essential Guide To Oracle ALTER DATABASE LINK

 **Summary**: In this lab, you will learn how to use the Oracle `ALTER DATABASE LINK` statement to update the current password of a remote user of a database link.

 Introduction to Oracle ALTER DATABASE LINK statement